 The idea of buried treasure—particularly Dark Ages and earlier—fits a primal need of mine: to know that there are still wonders out there to be found.

 Wanna know what kind of kid I was?
-I can actually remember being stressed out—at the age of 10—by the sense that there were no more places left to explore.
+I can actually remember being stressed out—at the age of 10—by the realization that there were no new places left to explore.

 The stories I wrote back then usually involved Amazon exploration that ended in death by giant snake, so I’m not sure what I thought the payoff would be.